The Cremation Process

 During the cremation, the emissions are raised to 850º centigrade to nullify dioxins, furans and particulate matter to make the emissions more environmentally friendly, before being released via the flue into the atmosphere.

 Waste heat is a resultant product of cooling the gases to enable filtration to be safely used.
-The waste heat by-product will either reject to atmosphere via blast coolers or in the autumn, winter and springtime, there are plans to re-use the heat from the crematorium buildings, to heat the greenhouse, staff facilities and also hot water.
+A heat exchanger is fitted onto the system which enables the generated heat to be used to heat the crematorium buildings and provide hot water.